samuelkim7/TIL/deeplearning/cs231n/CNN.md

   - Almost all neurons might be saturated.
 Gradients will be all zero.
 - Xavier initialization
   - W = np.random.randn(fan_in, fan_out) / np.sqrt(fan_in)
+  - When it's right, you get a nice distribution of activations at all layers.
   - for ReLU: W = np.random.randn(fan_in, fan_out) / np.sqrt(fan_in/2)

 ### Batch Normalization